USDA-FSA/fsa-design-system/components/icons/index.md

 ## Responsive

-Selectively override several style properties at each Media Query breakpoint.
+Selectively override icon size at each Media Query breakpoint.

 <code>fsa-icon--<strong>[size]]@[breakpoint]</strong></code>, where
 <code>breakpoint</code> is one of